 Walk through the Lincoln Park Zoo.
 A favorite amongst locals and tourists alike, this zoo is clean, walkable, and totally free.
 The monkeys are a highlight as is the old time carousel (which will cost you a few well-worth-it bucks.)
 Spend the rest of the afternoon exploring nearby Lincoln Park.
 Pro tip: Bring your own water bottles and snacks.
 It’s easy to get tempted by the many food carts and food court throughout the zoo.

 Spend the afternoon at the Chicago Children’s Museum.
 Everything here is for little kids with big imaginations.
+For kid-friendly activities in Chicago, this is one of the best places to go.
 Be a firefighter complete with truck driving and pole sliding, build your own skyscraper and drive your own CTA bus.
 Pro tip: The museum is free every Thursday night and the first Sunday of each month.
 You can also print a discount coupon from their website.
 Admission $14.
 Thursday nights from 5-8 p.m. are free as is the first Sunday of every month.

 Visit a hip play space.
 The town is full of fun spots where kids can release their energy and parents can catch their breath.
 A highlight is Little Beans Cafe featuring a ninja obstacle course, karaoke room (Evanston only) and interactive gaming system.
 And for the parents, really good coffee and treats.
 Pro tip: The play space requires that you wear socks (and remove your shoes) so make sure you have a pair handy!
 Daily pass $12; reduced rate for siblings.
 Lincoln Park location appeals to age 0-6; Evanston 0-12.